genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 The `customLoginAck` function enables you to modify the list of permissions, profiles and user preferences returned to the client as part of the `LOGIN_ACK` message.
 For this purpose, the `User` entity is provided as a parameter, as well as three properties:

 * permissions - a mutable list containing all the right codes associated to the user.
 Given its mutability, codes can be added or removed.
-* profiles - a mutable list containing all the profiles associated to the user.
+* profiles - a mutable list containing all the profiles associated with the user.
 Given its mutability, profiles can be added or removed.
 * userPreferences - a [GenesisSet](../../server/inter-process-messages/genesisset.md) object containing additional fields provided as part of the [loginAck](../../server/access-control/password_authentication.md#loginack) function.
 This `GenesisSet` can be modified to provide additional fields or remove existing ones.

 ### Example